AdMoR/admor.github.io/_posts/2019-12-30-My matplotlib toolbelt.markdown

 ![My plot count](/assets/images/distribution_weather.jpg)

-Now let's have a look at the difference when the accident is on a roundabout
+Now let's have a look at the difference when the accident is on a roundabout.

 ```python
 # Collect roundabout accident only weather conditions